FlyTrap: Physical Distance-Pulling Attack Towards Camera-based Autonomous Target Tracking Systems: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Chi Zhang, Li-Chen Cheng, and the anonymous reviewers for their valuable and insightful feedback.
 This work was supported by the National Science Foundation under grant CNS-2145493 and by the NASA University Leadership Initiative under Award 80NSSC24M0070.
+All drone data and experiments presented in this work were completed before December 22, 2025.